Kentavious Caldwell-Pope NBA Playoffs Player Props: Nuggets vs. Lakers

 - Caldwell-Pope's opponents, the Lakers, have one of the fastest offensive tempos, ranking second, averaging 104.8 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.

-- Defensively, the Lakers are 20th in the league, giving up 116.6 points per game.
+- Defensively, the Lakers are ranked 20th in the league, conceding 116.6 points per game.

-- Looking at assists, the Lakers are 15th in the NBA, conceding 25.7 per game.
+- Allowing 25.7 assists per game, the Lakers are the 15th-ranked team in the NBA.

-- The Lakers are the 18th-ranked squad in the league at allowing threes, conceding 12.5 made 3-pointers per game.
+- Conceding 12.5 made 3-pointers per game, the Lakers are the 18th-ranked team in the league.

 Kentavious Caldwell-Pope vs. the Lakers